(ThyBlackMan.com) Skin bleaching has grown increasingly common among celebrities, and the general populace is following suit.

 Minorities are individuals first and foremost.
 Consequently, they desire to distinguish themselves not by their race, but by their likes and interest.
-Since the majority of cultural subgroups are represented by Caucasian or light skinned individuals, in the media, whiteness becomes not only representative of a cultural subgroup, but also representative of the power to choose one’s identity.
+Since the majority of cultural subgroups are represented by Caucasian or

 As whiteness increases, the externally imposed restrictions on one’s identity decreases.
 It is this ability to be seen for one’s identity as opposed to their race that minorities seek to attain when they engage in skin whitening.
 Skin whitening may not originate from a feeling of self-hate, but rather from the desire to be seen by others how one sees themselves.
 Perhaps, skin whitening is an act of political independence and self-expression.